Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Numerical examples

 \subsubsection{Dam foundation with irregular geometry}

 In this example, a concrete dam with an irregular foundation is analyzed, as illustrated in Fig.~\ref{fig:ex03_geo_mesh}.
 To investigate the transient seepage behavior, two monitoring locations, C and D, are chosen within the foundation domain.
 The storage coefficient is taken as $S_s = 1.0 \times 10^{-3}~\mathrm{m^{-1}}$, and the hydraulic conductivity is $k = 1.0 \times 10^{-3}~\mathrm{m/min}$.
 The initial upstream and downstream water levels are 0.0 m and 0.0 m, respectively.
 Over time, the upstream hydraulic head is progressively increased from 0.0 m to 2.0 m, and eventually reaches 4.0 m, as illustrated in Fig.~\ref{fig:ex03_hyheadhis}.
+A reference solution is obtained using a sufficiently refined FEM mesh.

+Fig.~\ref{fig:ex03_monitoring_his} shows the transient hydraulic head responses at monitoring points C and D, where the CSFEM predictions are in close agreement with the reference solution and the conventional FEM, capturing the gradual head rise induced by the staged upstream boundary condition.
+Fig.~\ref{fig:ex03_contour} presents the hydraulic head contours at the final time, demonstrating a smooth distribution consistent with the FEM reference and confirming the robustness of the proposed CSFEM on irregular dam-foundation geometry.